hardwario/website/content/projects/bottle-party-game.en.md

    **Uncheck** the box just bellow it to really reset the fields after the reset.
    Do all this with all nodes with participants.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149306/projects/bottle-party-game/image6.png" alt = "BigClown Playground function" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149306/projects/bottle-party-game/image6.png" alt = "HARDWARIO Playground function" >}}

 Confirm it with the **Done** button.

 5. Set up another javascript next to the participants.
 This javascript assigns the names of the participants to the corresponding place.
 Again, you will insert it as a **Function** node.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149306/projects/bottle-party-game/image19.png" alt = "BigClown Playground function" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149306/projects/bottle-party-game/image19.png" alt = "HARDWARIO Playground function" >}}

 6. Double-click on the node to open its settings.
 In the **Label** line, fill in the name of the node and copy this code into the **Function** field: